Docs

 Caution

-Provide a global TypeScript definition
+Create a global TypeScript definition

-In your application's root folder, add a types directory.
-Inside of the types directory, add a globals.d.ts file.
-This file will provide auto-complete, prevent TypeScript errors when working with the role, and control the roles that are allowed in the application.
-For this guide, only an admin and moderator role will be defined.
+2. Inside this directory, create a globals.d.ts file with the following code.
+This file will provide auto-completion and prevent TypeScript errors when working with roles.
+For this guide, only the admin and moderator roles will be defined.

 types/globals.d.ts